Vasiliska89/chessBook/README.md

 # chessBook

 Here i am going to implement interactive Chess NoteBook, which can be useful for those who are going to memorise or create their own opening base system to improve their chess skill.
+The program created mainly for tablets on Windows, which is what i have, but fits for any laptop on Windows with mouse to control

 Simple engine evaluation of the position is in plan